Uberspace/lab/source/guide_vikunja.rst

 If you've used other organizers previously, Vikunja comes with a few migration services.
-You can import your data from another Vikunja instance, TickTick, Trello, Microsoft To Do, and Todoist.
+You can import your data from another Vikunja instance, TickTick, Trello and Todoist.
 You need to enable the specific migration service in the configuration file and restart Vikinja.

 ::